Well Covers – Make a Feature of your Well

 More technical information you might like to know

 Domestic wells average between 3′ to 4 ‘ in diameter, although we can manufacture any size.
 Each cover is secure within a mild steel frame, shot-blasted, zinc primed and powder coated to the RAL colour of your choice.
 Frames can be made in stainless steel but they are more expensive.
 Remember, you want to make a feature of your well – not the steel ring !
-Once the ring is grouted into the floor, you will forget it is there.
+Once the ring is grouted into the floor, you will forget it is there, so why pay more than you need to?

 Our glass covers are made to exceed the distributed and concentrated load requirements of BS/EN standards, whether for domestic properties or public spaces.
 All are supplied with a 2 ” (50 mm ) sand-blasted (light grey) border around the perimeter of the top surface.
 The under-surface is coated with Ritec ‘Clearshield’ which minimises the ability of water droplets to adhere to it.
 The cover can be lifted out whenever access to the well is needed.

-Condensation can affect external covers more than internal ones, and we recommend the installation of air vents on either side of the well brickwork to further minimise the risk of condensation.
+Condensation will affect external covers and will vary due to variations in ambient temperature.
+It is essential that several 4″ diameter air vents are installed around the well as close to the top as possible to allow moist air to vent into the atmosphere.
 Any internal well lighting should be ‘LED’-type fixed onto the internal brickwork and connected to the nearest mains supply.

 Please contact us to request a copy of our Guidance Notes “How to Make a Feature of your Well’ and note that cost estimates provided by telephone or email are subject to final measurement on site.